OWASP/Container-Security-Verification-Standard/README.md

 2. **If it's somewhat related to the OWASP ASVS project why not make the CSVS an OWASP project too?**
   That's exactly what we plan to do.
 Once we've gathered some feedback and have a first version we're looking forward to donate the CSVS in full to OWASP.
 3. **Topic XYZ is missing.
 Why?**
-  Either it didn't cross our minds yet or we thought it is already covered in one of the requirements already in the CSVS.
-Anyway, please let us know about this (csvs@redguard.ch) so we can add it or even better fork the CSVS and send us a pull request with your changes.
+  Either it didn't cross our minds yet or we thought it is already covered in one of the requirements in the CSVS.
+Anyway, please let us know (either [open an issue](https://github.com/redguard/csvs/issues/new) or drop us a message at csvs@redguard.ch) or even better fork the CSVS and send us a pull request with your changes.
 4. **There are already other documents that cover container security like the [CIS Docker Benchmark](https://www.cisecurity.org/benchmark/docker/) or [NIST Application Container Security Guide](https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-190.pdf).
 Why do we need the CSVS?**
   Existing documents often contain more than 100 pages or are using a lot of running text.
 We think there should be a clear standard that allows you to go through and actually verify your level of security related to container solutions.
 5. **Is there any referencing from the CSVS to other standards and vice-versa?**